 Europe was a fairly grim place at the beginning of the Middle Ages.
 The fifth century, roughly considered to mark the start of the Middle Ages, saw the breakdown of the Roman Empire and the splintering of its once vast empire.
 Barbarian kings and warlords ruled the lands for many years.

 It's easy to forget the debt we owe to early society for the work they did in advancing human knowledge.
 We wouldn't have computers if we hadn't figured out how to measure the passage of time.
-We couldn't have sent a man to the moon if we never invented glasses.
-Take a little time now and read over six really important things that were invented during the Middle Ages.
+We couldn't have sent a man to the moon if we'd never invented glasses.
+Take a little time now and read about some really important things that were invented during the Middle Ages.

 Photo: Richard G Hawley/Flickr